We left Ellicott City, Maryland, in an Isuzu Rodeo, a small SUV. It was me, drummer John E Coale, and keyboardist Rick O’Rick, AKA “Cowboy Pickles.”

 John E Coale counted off the first song – and Chops played non-stop from beginning to end.
 His trombone playing was like Dixieland meets Bugs Bunny meets Ringling Brothers.
-Chops could play, the only problem was…he never stopped playing.
-We finished the song, and the crowd was giving us funny looks.
+Chops could play, the only problem was…he never stopped.
+We finished the song, and the crowd was looking at us funny.
 I leaned over to Chops and whispered,

 “Chops!
 Don’t play while I’m singing!”

 John E counted in the second song.
 Chops started playing from the first beat and didn’t stop until the end of the song — the man didn’t take a breath.
 The crowd was looking at their watches.
 They were checking the exits.
 Even though we’d only been playing about 10 minutes, I told the crowd we were taking a break.

 I walked the band outside, and told Chops that it wasn’t working out, paid him in full, and he left.
 We went back in and continued as a trio.
 As we were playing, I spotted a guy in the back of the pub with a trumpet case slung over his shoulder.
 I called out to him, over the PA,